michel-soares/FullCycle.Docker/goland/Readme.md

     Se a imagem não mais existir no Docker Hub:

     a.
 Gerar a imagem:
-        a. entrar no diretorio goland
+        a. entrar no diretorio goland:

             cd goland

         b.
-Gerar a imagem
+Gerar a imagem:

             docker build -t michelgsoares/codeeducation . -f .\Dockerfile.prod